viboes/std-make/doc/proposal/expected/expected_LWG_design_issues.md

 * Why there is no `expected<T,E>:emplace` for `unexpected<E>`?
 * The in-place construction of success (`in_place_t`) and failure (`unexpect_t`) naming is not symmetric.
 In addition `unexpect_t` doesn't convey any idea of emplacement.

+This paper is a response to these issues.

 # Table of Contents